andycroll/andycroll.com/_posts/2019/2019-12-01-ensure-you-correctly-build-caching-keys.md

 ## Why?

-This is a ‘powerful tools enabling subtle bugs’ problem.
+This is to mitigate against a ‘powerful tools enabling subtle bugs’ problem.

 When we use the data from any “parent” model in a view-cached partial, you need to include that model in the cache key, or the view will not update with changes to that parent.